 A ‘fail’ outcome shall be followed by the activities described in paragraph 3.3.5.

-Following the attack, the market surveillance authority may condition the vehicle by driving it over a certain distance, over multiple trips, or in other conditions that are deemed appropriate for the attack to be detected.
+Following the attack, the Contracting Party authority may condition the vehicle by driving it over a certain distance, over multiple trips, or in other conditions that are deemed appropriate for the attack to be detected.

 3.3.3.1.
 Evaluation of effects on exhaust emissions (pollutants monitored by OBM)